Acetylcysteine: Society and culture

-Acetylcysteine was first studied as a drug in 1963.
+Acetylcysteine was patented in 1960 as a mucolytic agent.
+In the 1960s, it was used for managing the mucous symptoms of illnesses including cystic fibrosis, asthma, and chronic bronchitis, as well as other uses, such as a chelating agent in gold therapy.

+In the late 1960s, the popularity of acetaminophen led to an increase in overdose hepatotoxicity.
+In 1974, it was discovered that the mechanism was oxidation via cytochrome P450, and administering glutathione-like reducing agents, such as IV cysteine, or oral methionine, were successful in preventing hepatotoxicity.

+In the US, the then-common formulation of NAC was not certified as pyrogen-free, and thus not approved for IV use.
+The producer, Mead Johnson, was unwilling to take the expense of certification.
+In 1977, there was the first case report of oral NAC preventing acetaminophen overdose hepatoxicity in the US.
+Meanwhile, in the UK, IV NAC (trade name, Parvolex) was found to be more effective and has less side effect than IV cysteamine (associated with a "general feeling of misery") or methionine.
+There was a dispute concerning whether the oral NAC and the IV NAC is more effective, with the conclusion reached in 1999, that they are roughly equally effective.
+Another producer finally obtained approval for the IV form of NAC (trade name, Acetadote) in the US in 2004.

 Amazon removed acetylcysteine for sale in the US in 2021, due to claims by the Food and Drug Administration (FDA) of it being classified as a drug rather than a supplement.
 In April 2022, the FDA released draft guidance on its policy regarding products labeled as dietary supplements that contain N-acetyl-L-cysteine.
 Amazon subsequently re-listed NAC products as of August 2022.

 Research

 Acetylcysteine is under preliminary research for its potential to treat androgenetic alopecia (male baldness), with or without adjacent treatments such as with minoxidil.
 Acetylcysteine may have otoprotective properties and could be useful for preventing hearing loss and tinnitus in some cases.

 Acetylcysteine may be an adjunct therapy for the treatment of addiction to cocaine, nicotine, alcohol, and other drugs.

 Psychiatry

 Acetylcysteine has been studied for major psychiatric disorders, including bipolar disorder, major depressive disorder, and schizophrenia.

 Preliminary research indicates N-acetylcysteine may be useful in treating obsessive-compulsive disorder, specific drug addictions (cocaine), drug-induced neuropathy, trichotillomania, excoriation disorder, and a certain form of epilepsy (progressive myoclonic).
-Other research has tested N-acetylcysteine in anxiety disorder, attention deficit hyperactivity disorder and mild traumatic brain injury, although further studies are required.
+Other research has tested N-acetylcysteine in anxiety disorder, attention deficit hyperactivity disorder and mild traumatic brain injury, although its efficacy for these conditions remains unestablished.